Archive for September 2011

-Update 2 (27/11/13): Over two years on, the “benefits tourism” frame seems well-established and regularly used by the news media and politicians of both right and left.
+But the “benefits tourism” frame now seems well-established and regularly used by the news media and politicians of both right and left.
 Every time the words are used, the conceptual frame is invoked and its inferences reinforced.
 Here’s today’s BBC headline:

 Sept 27, 2011 – Three of today’s newspapers (Telegraph, Guardian, Mirror) lead with Labour’s attack on “bad businesses”.
 If the previews of Ed Miliband’s speech are accurate, Labour is attempting to reframe “wealth-creation”.
 Miliband will say the Tories “talk as if the CEOs and the executives are the only people who create wealth.”

 The true wealth-creators, according to Miliband, are “every man and woman who goes out to work”.
 In other words: JOBS RULE.
 Work is of primary importance in Labour’s moral-value system.
 (Back in 2001, the Labour government launched a Work First campaign.
 JOBS before everything else).